agalue/OpenNMS-Node-Page-Extensions/README.md

 # Add new implementations

-Currently there are 2 implementations:
+Currently there are 3 implementations:

 * Ruckus SmartZone Controllers.
 * Ruckus ZoneDirector Controllers.
+* Cisco WLC

 Each implementation is a method of the Angular controller that receives the list of resources, and should populate the following local variables: